Zhang Gong (politician): Career in Beijing

 Zhang joined the Chinese Communist Party (CCP) in April 1992, and got involved in politics in July 2002, when he was appointed deputy director of Beijing Municipal Economic Commission (later reshuffled as Beijing Municipal Development and Reform Commission in 2003), and director in March 2007.
 He was made vice mayor of Beijing in September 2012 and in April 2015 was admitted to member of the Standing Committee of the CCP Beijing Provincial Committee, the city's top authority.
 He also served as party secretary of Beijing SASAC from March 2013 to April 2015 and secretary-general of CCP Beijing Municipal Committee from April 2015 to June 2017.
-He was vice president and deputy party branch secretary of All-China Federation of Trade Unions and secretary of the secretariat in October 2018, and held that offices until July 2020, when he was named party branch secretary of the State Administration for Market Regulation.
+He was vice president and deputy party branch secretary of All-China Federation of Trade Unions and secretary of the secretariat in October 2018, and held those offices until July 2020, when he was named party branch secretary of the State Administration for Market Regulation.

 Career in Tianjin

 In May 2022, he was appointed deputy party secretary of Tianjin.
-On May 31, he was named acting mayor, succeeding Liao Guoxun, who died of a sudden illness in office at the age of 59.
+On 31 May, he was named acting mayor, succeeding Liao Guoxun, who died of a sudden illness in office at the age of 59.